fernandogprieto/fernandogprieto/README.md

 Hi, I'm Fernando Gabriel Prieto, a devoted self-taught Aspirant a Certificate Kubernetes Adminstrator and IT Support Specialist from Venezuela with ITIL process experience.
 My purpose is to apply a set of practices to optimize the systems development life cycle and provide continuous delivery with high software quality.
 SRE/DevOps.

 I'm an enthusiast an open-source maintainer.
 I looking to collaborate on an open-source community.
 I enjoy how teamwork and shared knowledge happen in this community.
+- 🤔 Looking for personal repos?
+Those can be found on [GitLab](https://gitlab.com/fernandogprieto).
 - 📫 You can contact me through my [social media](https://twitter.com/fernandogprieto).
 - 💬 Ask me some questions, I'm glad to help;